webdevholland/100-days-of-code/log.md

 * 'let' didn't exist until about 3 or 4 years ago.
 If looking at someone else's older code, may see 'var' instead of 'let'.
 * 'let' uses block scope... code looks for nearest enclosing block as defined by curly brackets '{ }'.
 * 'var' uses function scope... only cares about curly brackets '{ }' of a function.
-* block scope is what most developers use & are familiar with esp. in other programming languages.
+* Block scope is what most developers use & are familiar with esp. in other programming languages.
+Block scope leads to less problems & confusion.
 *
 *
 * Refer to CodePen #9 (see Links for the day).